-Dean Zeithaml specializes in the field of strategic management, with an emphasis on global and competitive strategy.
+Dean of the McIntire School from 1997 to 2020, Carl Zeithaml specializes in the field of strategic management, with an emphasis on global and competitive strategy.
 He conducts research on international expansion strategies, knowledge-based sources of competitive advantage, corporate political activity, strategic decision making, the strategic role of the board of directors, the implementation of acquisition and diversification strategies, and organizational transformation.
 He focuses much of his research agenda on global firms, high-technology industries, the energy industry, and the health care industry.